rafaelguariento/LaMMER/index.md

 We are based in the Federal University of Mato Grosso do Sul, Brazil: http://ufms.br

-We are interested in how resistance emerge and proliferate in populations.
-Such resistance may manifest in the form of defensive strategies/traits that prey may have against predators or traits that confer resistance to xenobiotics of pests and patogens.
+We are interested in undeerstand how resistance emerge and proliferate in populations.
+Such resistance may manifest in the form of defensive strategies/traits that prey may have against predators or traits in pests or patogens that confer resistance to xenobiotics.
+Our approach to such issues are mainly through theoretical methods, such as mathematical models and computer simulations.

 ### Main research areas

 #### Prey defenses from predators

+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

+#### Developmnet of resistance to pesticides

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown
 Syntax highlighted code block